x-atlas-consortia/hs-ontology-api/README.md

 # Development/testing environment for hs-ontology-api

-To enhance or fix an endpoint in the hs-ontology-api, you will need to establish an application environment on the development machine.
+To enhance or fix the hs-ontology-api, you will need to establish an application development environment on the development machine.
-This includes:
+Components of the application development environment include:
 1. An instance of a HuBMAP/SenNet UBKG context--i.e., an instance of neo4j populated with HubMAP/SenNet UBKG content.
 Options include:
    - a local bare-metal instance of neo4j
    - a local Docker install of a UBKG distribution built from [ubkg-neo4j](https://github.com/x-atlas-consortia/ubkg-neo4j)
    - a cloud-based instance (development or production)
-2. An instance of ubkg-api
+2. An instance of ubkg-api--i.e., either
+   - an installed PyPi package
+   - a local instance
 3. An instance of hs-ontology-api
 4. URLs that execute endpoints against the local instance of hs-ontology-api

-## Connecting to a neo4j instance
+## Connecting to a HuBMAP/SenNet UBKG instance
-To connect your branch of hs-ontology-api to a neo4j instance:
+To connect your branch of hs-ontology-api to a neo4j instance that hosts a HuBMAP/SenNet UBKG context:
 1. Copy the file file named **app.cfg.example** in the src/hs-ontology-api/instance folder to a file named **app.cfg**.
 2. Add to app.cfg the connection information for the neo4j instance.
 The .gitignore file at the root of this repo will force git to exclude the app.cfg file from commits.

-### Example neo4j connect string values for app.cfg
+### Example UBKG neo4j connect string values for app.cfg
 1. If you are working with a local Docker distribution installed via the **run.sh** script from [ubkg-neo4j](https://github.com/x-atlas-consortia/ubkg-neo4j), then
    - SERVER = 'bolt://localhost:b', where b is the port that you provided to run.sh with the **-b** flag
    - USERNAME = the value that you provided to run.sh with the **-u** flag